There is an option now on your profile page

 - The 2nd Movement from Felix Mendelssohn's Violin Concerto in E minor has one of the most beautiful, heartbreaking melodies written for violin.
 So much so that Andrew Lloyd Webber used it for "I Don't Know How To Love Him."

-- Ennio Morricone's Sacco e Vanzetti, as performed not just by Morricone himself, but also by Joan Baez and George Mustaki.
+- Ennio Morricone's Ballad of Sacco e Vanzetti, as performed not just by Morricone himself, but also by Joan Baez and George Mustaki.
 Now also available by Lisbeth Scott over the end credits of Metal Gear Solid 4.
 Yep, still a tearjerker.

 - The King on His Deathbed scene from Boris Godunov by Mussorgsky.
 The man is dying, and before he dies, he wants to impart some advice to his son.

 - One of the toppers - Pachelbel's Canon in D, when played right, or if the mood's right, will reduce people to tears.
 Even if it's part of a commercial.

 - Arvo Pärt's Spiegel im Spiegel.
 It's been used in several movies (Gerry, Wit, Heaven and Mother Night, among others).
 It's only a few notes being repeated and varied upon, but it's just so beautiful, it's hard not to feel melancholy.

 - Not to mention "Cantus In Memoriam Benjamin Britten", or a number of other works by Pärt.
 Especially when you find out it was, according to the first victims dying slowly of AIDS, the piece of music that best described their plight.
 Soul-Gouging.